awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 + **Deep\-scan \(\.\.\)**: Use with a JSON element\.
 This operator scans the JSON element level by level and selects a list of values with the specific key\.
 The return type of this operator is always a JSON array\.
 In the context of an automation action output type, the operator can be either StringList or MapList\.
 + **Array\-Index \(\[ \]\)**: Use with a JSON array\.
 This operator gets the value of a specific index\.

 To better understand JSONPath operators, review the following JSON response from the ec2 `DescribeInstances` API operation\.
-Below this response are several examples that show different results by applying different JSONPath expressions to the response from the `DescribeInstances` API operation\.
+Following this response are several examples that show different results by applying different JSONPath expressions to the response from the `DescribeInstances` API operation\.

 ```
 {